deanturpin/superdean.com/watchmaker.md

 : get a few of these, you can spend quite a lot but I went economy and I don't know any better; but I prefer the little brass threaded ones
 - Screw top jam jar, recycled and small, the shallower the better to get your bits out and not use lots of cleaning fluid

-You can do a job with the above, however, ultrasonic cleaners like [this one](https://www.amazon.co.uk/DK-SONIC-Household-Ultrasonic-Eyeglasses/dp/B08S6V52MV/) are a great way in.
-Not as efficient as a proper four-stage cleaning machine but very reasonably-priced and entertaining to use.
+You can do a bit of a clean with the above, but ultrasonic cleaners like [this](https://www.amazon.co.uk/DK-SONIC-Household-Ultrasonic-Eyeglasses/dp/B08S6V52MV/) are a great way to improve your process.
+They're probably not as efficient as a proper four-stage cleaning machine but they're very reasonably-priced and oddly entertaining to use (wait until you see the "gravy" that comes off old pieces).
 You can also impressive your friends and relatives by cleaning jewellery and spectacles.

 ## Rebuild and lubricate